rmehri01/onenord.nvim/README.md

 ## Configuration

-The configuration of different options is done through a setup function
+The configuration of different options is done through a setup function:
 ```lua
 require('onenord').setup()
 ```

-This is an example of the function with the default values
+This is an example of the function with the default values:
 ```lua
 require('onenord').setup({
   borders = true, -- Split window borders